Skip to main content

 Nature truly is the best medicine, especially if you’re stressed out, with researchers finding that nature can improve symptoms of stress, depression, and anxiety.

-The fresh air can also help to stabilize your mood, as can getting some sun, which is something that people often don’t get enough of during the festive season.
+Fresh air can also help to stabilise your mood, as can getting some sun, which is something that people often don’t get enough of during the festive season.

 6. Get enough sleep